Decoding the string in terms of holographic quantum maps

-\textit{The string as a holographic quantum map:-} In \cite{Bachas:2020yxv}, it was shown that the transmission/reflection coefficients of the CFT interface can be derived by keeping the incoming energy flux only on one side, considering the causal response on the worldsheet with $A_n =0$ and using the Dirichlet boundary conditions on the other variables $\tau_d$ and $\sigma_d$.
+\textit{The string as a holographic quantum map:-} In \cite{Bachas:2020yxv}, it was shown that the transmission/reflection coefficients of the CFT interface can be derived by keeping the incoming energy flux only on one side, considering the causal response on the worldsheet with $A_{\omega,n} = 0$ and using the Dirichlet boundary conditions on the other variables $\tau_d$ and $\sigma_d$.
 However, the gravitational problem is fundamentally non-linear, and therefore assuming independent and equal transmission from the left and right sides affect the higher-order perturbative expansions.
-Furthermore, in order to prove the universality of the scattering process in the pure gravity setup, it is necessary to show that it is independent of the modification of the background geometry (which is assumed to be the empty AdS$_3$ space dual to the CFT vacuum) on both sides.
-While decoding the stringy normalizable mode $A_n$ in terms of quantum maps, we derive the matrix $S$ given by \eqref{Eq:S} for arbitrary input energy fluxes and show that it is independent of the background.
+Furthermore, as discussed below, setting Dirichlet boundary conditions for $\tau_d$ and $\sigma_d$ is inadequate for proving that the scattering process is independent of the conformal frame, i.e. the smoothened dual background geometry in the absence of the interface (which is assumed to be the empty AdS$_3$ space dual to the CFT vacuum on both sides).

-The key point is that, instead of setting Dirichlet boundary conditions for $\tau_d$ and $\sigma_d$, we should use relative conformal transformations to set up continuous coordinates across the dual interface at the boundary.
-The scattering process is realized in these coordinates in the dual theory.
+The key point is that, instead of setting Dirichlet boundary conditions for $\tau_d$ and $\sigma_d$, we should use relative conformal transformations to obtain continuous coordinates and metric across the dual interface at the boundary in which physical experiments are set up.
 Let us define

-so that at the boundary $t_{1,2}(\tau) =\tau\mp\epsilon \mathbb{t}_d(\tau)+ \mathcal{O}(\epsilon^2)$.
-In agreement with \cite{Banerjee:2024sqq}, we find that the relative time reparametrization $\mathbb{t}_d(\tau)$ encodes the normalizable stringy mode as both $\mathbb{t}_d(\tau)$ and $\lim_{\sigma\to0} \frac{\sigma_d}{\sigma}$ are proportional to
+so that at the boundary $t_{1,2}(\tau) =\tau\mp\mathbb{t}_{\omega,d}e^{i\omega\tau}+ \mathcal{O}(\epsilon^2)$.
+In agreement with \cite{Banerjee:2024sqq}, we find that the relative time reparametrization $\mathbb{t}_d(\tau)$ encodes the normalizable stringy mode as both $\mathbb{t}_{\omega,d}$ and $\lim_{\sigma\to0} \frac{\sigma_d(\tau,\sigma)}{\sigma}$ are proportional to

-where $a_n=\frac{iA_n\lambda(4-\lambda^2)^{3/4}\omega^{3/2}}{4\sqrt{\pi}}$.
+where $a_{\omega,n}=\frac{iA_{\omega,n}\lambda(4-\lambda^2)^{3/4}\omega^{3/2}}{4\sqrt{\pi}}$.

 The discontinuity in the time coordinates ($t_1$ and $t_2$) at the interface located at $x_1 = x_2=0$ can be undone using separate conformal transformations on the two sides which involve coordinate transformations